algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 This structure represents the state of the CPU and contains various fields:

-- mem: A pointer to the array containing the binary code representing the memory of the CPU.
+- mem: A pointer to the array containing the binary code representing the memory of the CPU
-- max_mem: The maximum size of the memory.
+- max_mem: The maximum size of the memory
-- pc: Program counter, holds the memory address of the current instruction being executed.
+- pc: Program counter, holds the memory address of the current instruction being executed
-- sp: Stack pointer, holds the memory address of the top of the stack.
+- sp: Stack pointer, holds the memory address of the top of the stack
-- r: An array representing the general-purpose registers.
+- r: An array representing the general-purpose registers
-- ar: An array representing the floating-point registers.
+- ar: An array representing the floating-point registers
-- inst, dest, and src: Variables to hold parts of the current instruction being executed.
+- inst, dest, and src: Variables to hold parts of the current instruction being executed
-- zero, ltz, and gtz: Flags to indicate whether the result of the previous operation was zero, negative, or positive, respectively.
+- zero, ltz, and gtz: Flags to indicate whether the result of the previous operation was zero, negative, or positive, respectively

 ##### 7.7.2.
 Running the vCPU